kedacore/keda-docs/content/docs/2.4/scalers/kubernetes-workload.md

 - `namespace` - Namespace where the `podSelector` must be applied.
 If it's empty, all namespaces are eligibles.
 This parameter is optional and default value is empty.
 - `value` - Target relation between the scaled workload and the amount of pods which matches the selector.
 It will be calculated following this formula: `relation = (pods which match selector) / (scaled workload pods)`

+### Authentication Parameters

+The own KEDA's identity is used to list the pods, so no configuration is needed here.

 ### Example

 ```yaml